 While independent study courses are available (ECON 551 and ECON 552), they are not normally accepted as meeting field course requirements or total course credit requirements for the degree.
-Circumstances under which an independent study course might be accepted include: a relevant graduate course in the student's field is not offered in a timely manner; a student has taken all courses offered in a given semester; or if there are documentable, extenuating circumstances.
-In order to insure an independent study course will be accepted, the student, in conjunction with the faculty member with whom the course is scheduled and the student's major advisor, must provide a written justification for the independent study in place of a course offered in the department.
-The justification must be submitted as part of a petition to and approved by the graduate committee.
-The petition must be submitted and approved in the semester prior to the independent study course being taken.
+Circumstances under which an independent study course might be accepted include: a relevant graduate course in the student's field is not offered in a timely manner, a student has taken all courses offered in a given semester, or if a student encounters a documentable, extenuating circumstance.
+In order to ensure an independent study course will be accepted, the student, in conjunction with the faculty member with whom the course is scheduled and the student's major advisor, must provide a written justification for the independent study in place of a course offered in the department.
+The justification must be submitted as part of a petition to and approved by the Graduate Committee.
+The petition should be submitted and approved in the semester prior to the independent study course being taken, though petitions during the first few weeks of the new semester may also be submitted and may be approved at the discretion of the Graduate Committee.
 Students taking independent study for elective credit, beyond the 48 credit hours, need only obtain the approval of the professor with whom they will take the course.